yehjxraymond/geeksg-blog/content/blog/how-to-build-a-program-that-cannot-do-the-wrong-thing-illustrated-with-typescript.md

 ![Auto-completion of properties](../../static/images/autocomplete-properties-with-union-values.png "Auto-completion of properties")

-And, developers will receive a compile time error when attempting to construct an invalid state:
+And, developers will receive a compile-time error when attempting to construct an invalid state:

 ![Invalid states cannot be represented](../../static/images/cannot-represent-invalid-state.png "Invalid states cannot be represented")

 ## How not to be wrong in more scenarios

-Of course, we all know that Typescript only enforces the types on compile time and it's offers no protection during runtime against invalid states (ie from client POST request).
+Of course, we all know that Typescript only enforces the types on compile-time and it's offers no protection during runtime against invalid states (ie from client POST request).
 So how might we have runtime validation too?

 We can represent the same state space using runtypes as well!